-In accordance with our efforts to mitigate these conflicts, Affinius Capital will seek to periodically obtain benchmarking data on market comparable rates for certain Affiliate Services.
-We make determinations of market rates based on our consideration of a number of factors, which are generally expected to include our experience with affiliated and non-affiliated service providers as well as benchmarking data and other methodologies determined by us to be appropriate under the circumstances.
+In accordance with our efforts to mitigate these conflicts, Affinius Capital has adopted an Affiliate Services Policy to help ensure that services provided by its Affiliates are on terms and rates that are no less favorable than market terms or conditions offered by third parties for similar services.
+Pursuant to this Policy, the Advisor will seek to periodically obtain benchmarking data on market comparable rates for certain Affiliate Services.
+The Advisor will make determinations of market rates based on our consideration of a number of factors, which are generally expected to include our experience with affiliated and non-affiliated service providers as well as benchmarking data and other methodologies determined by us to be appropriate under the circumstances.
 In determining market rates for these Affiliate Services, Affinius Capital will refer to transactions it has entered into for similar services with third party service providers, including data from various public sources or industry relationships and/or fees quoted by independent third parties.
 While we aim to obtain benchmarking data regarding the rates charged or quoted by third parties for similar services, relevant comparisons are not always available for a number of reasons, including, without limitation, where services provided are unique such that there is a smaller pool from which to select either comparable transactions or qualified partners, for services which are bespoke in nature or require an extensive amount of time or present other novel issues or otherwise present justification for an adjustment of the quoted rate.
 In addition, benchmarking data is based on general market and broad industry overviews, rather than determined with respect to a specific Investment.
 As a result, benchmarking data does not take into account specific characteristics of individual assets then owned or to be acquired, or the particular characteristics of Affiliate Services to be provided.
 Further, it could be difficult to identify comparable third-party service providers that provide Affiliate Services of a similar scope and scale as the Affiliates that are the subject of the benchmarking analysis.
+Benchmarking data generally includes information relating only to hourly or project-based rates, and so generally does not include the value of any profits, participation or equity interests (including coinvestment opportunities) in or relating to Investments with respect to which the relevant services are provided; as such, references to "market" or "arms-length" (or similar formulations) rates or terms refer only to the contracted-for hourly or project-based rates.
 Therefore, such market comparisons do not always result in precise market prices for comparable services and compensation for certain employees results in being benchmarked at the top of the market range.